All Episodes

 I think he's also in Cairo.

-Because I just haven't called him because I expected to get the call from Saeed.
+I have not called him because I just haven't called him because I expected to get the call from Saeed.

-Because I'm going to lay out what's going to happen and we'll just see whether it takes place according to what we figured out.
+But tomorrow in my copious spare time, I am actually going to let Sleeping Dogs, serious pun intended, lie here because I'm going to lay out what's going to happen and we'll just see whether it takes place according to what we figured out.

-Oh, it gets better and better.
+Oh, this gets better and better.

 Let's go back to 69.